When it comes to SEO, there is a lot of talk about “crawling” and “indexing pages.” But what does that mean?

 Indexing vs. Rendering

-Indexing and rendering are two important steps in search engine optimization (SEO).
+The two important steps in search engine optimization (SEO) are:

 Indexing: Adding web pages to a search engine’s database.
 This addition enables the pages to be found and displayed in search results.